ultimate271/notes/tolkien/akallabeth.md

 forth heralds, and he commanded Sauron to come before him and swear to him fealty.

+### Sauron meets him, not in battle, but in humility, with smooth tongue
 And Sauron came.
 Even from his mighty tower of Barad-dûr he came, and made no offer of battle.
 For he perceived that the power and majesty of the Kings of the Sea surpassed all rumour of them, so that he could not trust even the greatest